 - OR -

-The wide variety of countries and cultures that are part of the European Union, and the fact that EU members can receive treatment throughout Europe make it easier to find rehab in the EU that will fit their individual needs.
-If cost is a concern, it may be useful to consider a country, like Bulgaria, that offers public treatment that is fully paid.
+The wide variety of countries and cultures that are part of the European Union and the fact that EU members can receive treatment throughout Europe make it easier to find rehab in the EU.
+If cost is a concern, it may be useful to consider a country — like Bulgaria — that offers public treatment that is fully paid.
 Private institutions will cost more but may offer more amenities and a higher level of comfort.
 Wherever you live, there are centers within reach that can help you overcome an addiction.
-Call a treatment provider today, available 24/7, to help you explore your options.
+Call a treatment provider today for help exploring your options.